 I was so impressed with myself for getting up early and leaving time to eat and relax for a few minutes before I started my day.
 It might sound strange but I’ve always had this vision/fantasy thing where I’m a responsible, “normal” adult who wakes up in the morning, sits down at the table, eats breakfast and has a cup of tea and spends those few minutes collecting myself on a regular basis.
 One might say, ‘if you want to do that, then just do it’.
 Why do I have to just dream about it?
 Yeah, well, crack my head open with a shrink and maybe you’ll find an answer to why I can just seem to do so many of the things I want to!
 (I hate to be cryptic in my blog posts and say this so often, but this is something I actually want to touch on at some point in the future.
 I’ve come to realize a whole bunch of things about myself in the last year specifically that all relate to the same thing… but I’m not at a point where I can comfortably share yet.)
 Such a mundane thing but to me, it was special.

 I love cherry blossoms.
 Of course, they are a Japanese thing but I also love what they symbolize – the impermanence of life and how fleeting beauty is.
 Sakura also hold memories for me of the times Hubby and I spent in Japan.
 But, Japan aside, they are just really pretty.
-I can’t believe I lived here for so long and never realized there are many parks that have annual sakura viewing events.
+I can’t believe I have lived here for so long and never realized there are many parks that have annual sakura viewing events.
 High Park is probably the most publicized of those.
-I kept seeing posts on Facebook of people enjoying the blossoms while we were on our vacation and I was worried that they’d be gone by the time I had a chance to see them.
+I kept seeing posts on Facebook of people enjoying the blossoms while we were still away on our vacation and I was worried that they’d be gone by the time I had a chance to see them.
 Even the night before we went, there was a huge rain storm that had knocked down a good portion.
 We got there just in time to see the last of them on the trees.
 I wasn’t expecting it to be as good as it turned out to be.

 Hubby and I spent the morning walking through the sakura (there’s an album on Facebook if you want to see more) and then went out for lunch at my favourite restaurant.
 A lovely day.